Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 Ketamine Withdrawal: Find Relief and Recovery

 Because of its hallucinogenic and psychedelic nature, ketamine is also abused.
-When used recreationally, it can cause people to feel calm, euphoric and even enter into a trance-like state.
-Ketamine is an addictive substance and both those who use it recreationally, as well as those that have been prescribed it, are at risk of addiction.
+When used recreationally, it can cause people to feel calm, and euphoric and even enter into a trance-like state.
+Ketamine is an addictive substance and both those who use it recreationally, as well as those who have been prescribed it, are at risk of addiction.
 In this article, we’ll take a look at how people can break the cycle of ketamine addiction.

 How Does Ketamine Use Lead to Withdrawal?

-Abusing ketamine can result in dependence on the drug.
+Abusing ketamine can result in psychological dependence on the drug.
 This is because as your body gets used to the drug, its tolerance to ketamine increases which means you’ll need to take bigger doses or more frequently and this can quickly lead to addiction.
 At this stage, you will likely experience withdrawal when you try to stop using ketamine.

 Download our Brochure